 It is the event that starts every complete story.
 Whether an action or an act of deliberation, this inequity-producing force lights the engine that lay dormant within the context of Backstory.
-It is not, as is so often misunderstood, a further development of an already existing problem.
+It is not, as is so often misunderstood, development of another problem.

 You Say Tomato, I Say Inciting Incident